oscarnss/Mech-105-Algorithms/README.md

 # Mech-105-Algorithms
 This repository contains all the algorithms, MATLab, I created and submitted for the class Mech 105 at CSU.
 These algorithms include:
+### Bisection Algorithm
+"mybisect.m"
+This algorithm uses the bisection method to find roots.
 ### False Position
 "falsePosition.m"
 This algorithm uses the false position method to find roots.